Territory Kidney Care: a clinical decision support system to facilitate integrated care for people with CKD in the NT

 Aim:

-The aim of TKC is to improve the early identification and management of chronic conditions including kidney disease, thus improving health outcomes and preventing or delaying the requirement for end stage kidney treatment.
-TKC does this by integrating primary and tertiary clinical data aiming for one patient one record.
+The aim of TKC is to improve the early identification and management of chronic conditions, including renal, cardiac and endocrine conditions, thus improving health outcomes and preventing or delaying the requirement for tertiary care and complex interventions.
+TKC does this by integrating primary and tertiary clinical data to create one patient one record.
 TKC provides time and resource efficiencies through the automated collation, synthesis and summation of longitudinal information.
 TKC can improve the safety, quality and cost-effectiveness of clinical care by flagging high clinical risk patients, pre-empting adverse events, avoiding duplication of tests or treatments, and facilitating coordination and continuity of care.
 The system can also be used to improve the understanding of resource demand by analysing health needs, attendance patterns and outcomes.
 This can help identify gaps and opportunities for improving the quality and accessibility of primary health care, as well as inform policy making and resource allocation.

 In 2020 TKC won the NT Digital Excellence Award, Community Benefit Category.